September 5

 The culture across the next generation of agronomists within the Pursehouse Rural branch network is strong.
 Graduates from multiple higher education institutions find their way to full time roles within the Pursehouse Rural business.
 Some are the recipients of the Pursehouse Rural scholarship from the University New England, awarded to students from regional or remote locations, studying a degree in Agribusiness, Agriculture or Rural Sciences.
 Recipients of this scholarship have gone on to complete work experience with the Pursehouse Rural Group, or gone on to fill a full time position within the agronomy team at Pursehouse Rural.

-Pursehouse Rural Coolah Agronomist, Paige Tilse.
+Pursehouse Rural Clifton Agronomist, Jack Hyem

 A graduate commencing their career at Pursehouse Rural will be paired with an experienced member of the Pursehouse Rural agronomy team, working with them on a daily basis and gaining hands-on, practical experience in the paddock.
 Being based within a Pursehouse Rural branch also means they have access to a stream of Pursehouse Rural customers with agronomic inquiries and have the chance to learn about a host of agricultural inputs and their practical uses on farm.
 All agronomists working within the Pursehouse Rural group have the support of a solid agronomic team around them, bringing a wealth of knowledge to the table in all areas of agronomy including broadacre agronomy, cotton and pasture.